biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 >
 > Import permit from Ruokavirasto (Finnish Food Authority) is needed.
 >
-> The processing of the import permit takes **1-4 weeks** and costs **€164** in accordance with Regulation 820/2024 of the Ministry of Agriculture and Forestry.
+> The processing of the import permit takes **1-4 weeks** and costs **€172** in accordance with Regulation 1093/2025 of the Ministry of Agriculture and Forestry.
 The invoice will be sent after the permit is granted.
-If you selected urgent processing for the application, the processing takes less than 2 weeks and costs €293, including the import permit price of €164 and the urgency surcharge of €129.
+If you selected urgent processing for the application, the processing takes less than 2 weeks and costs €307, including the import permit price of €172 and the urgency surcharge of €135.
 It is recommended to collectivaly apply for samples maybe with other projects or working groups.
 Different species, samples types, and imports from different locations are possible to be combined within one import permit!
+>
+> Import permits are **valid for 2 years** after which a new import permit must be applied for.
+Mention all references you need for billing in the application!
+>
+> Import permit is signed electronically and sent via secure email.
+Details of the conditions of import and references to legislation is found in the permit.
+It is important that the permit is applied well in advance in order to avoid delays or trouble in possible transit countries.
+>
+> Import permit can be issued in Finnish, Swedish or English.
+However, **English is most used and practical as it is usually understood in the country of origin and country(/ies) of transit**.
+Ruokavirasto does not provide translations after the permit is issued.
+Please check also the by-product category for the samples.
+They are according to Regulation 1069/2009 articles 8, 9 and 10 categories 1 (basically for TSE risk material), 2 and 3.
 >
 > Application form:
 https://link.webropolsurveys.com/S/1613FC7408EFF0A5